 Curtis P. Langlotz, MD, PhD

-Curtis P. Langlotz, MD, PhD, is the Radiological Society of North America (RSNA) Board Liaison for Information Technology and Annual Meeting.
+Curtis P. Langlotz, MD, PhD, is chair of the Radiological Society of North America (RSNA) Board of Directors.

 Dr. Langlotz and his trainees have been recognized for their contributions to radiology research with numerous scientific awards, including seven best paper awards and five research career development grants.

 He is a principal investigator for several projects funded by the National Institutes of Health (NIH), including the Medical Imaging and Data Resource Center (MIDRC), an open-source database containing medical images from over one hundred thousand COVID-19 patients to help doctors better understand, diagnose, monitor and treat COVID-19.

 Dr. Langlotz founded and is a past president of the Radiology Alliance for Health Services Research.
 He received its career achievement award in 2017.
 Dr. Langlotz served as chair of the Society for Imaging Informatics in Medicine (SIIM) and as a board member of the Association of University Radiologists and the American Medical Informatics Association.
 He has served on the external advisory board of the National Cancer Institute’s Imaging Data Commons for the past two years.

 Dr. Langlotz has founded three health care information technology companies, most recently Montage Healthcare Solutions, which was acquired by Nuance Communications in 2016.